E0: Enhancing Generalization and Fine-Grained Control in VLA Models via Tweedie Discrete Diffusion: Experiment

 Among all evaluated tasks, the \textit{Select Painting} subtask in \textbf{VLABench} is where our $\mathcal{E}_0$ performs weakest (see Tab.~\ref{tab:multi_bench_tasks}).
 To investigate the cause, we analyzed all simulated trajectories and compared them with $\pi_{0.5}$, the strongest baseline on this task.
 We found that most models fail to capture the task semantics: instead of selecting the painting matching the textual description, they tend to press the \textbf{middle button} by default, ignoring left or right options.
 This behavior reduces the task to a random guess with an expected success rate of $\sim$33\%.

 As shown in Fig.~\ref{fig-vlabench_painting_compare_pi05}, $\mathcal{E}_0$ exhibits more meaningful interaction by attempting to align visual and textual cues, occasionally moving toward the correct button, though sometimes failing due to limited painting-related data and partial \textit{catastrophic forgetting} during fine-tuning.
 Notably, $\mathcal{E}_0$ produces smoother, more stable motions than $\pi_{0.5}$, which often acts erratically despite achieving higher success ``by chance.''
 We also observed inconsistent success labeling in a few cases, likely due to minor issues in the benchmark code.
-Overall, $\mathcal{E}_0$ maintains strong control quality, and future work will focus on improving its visual–language grounding to enhance task understanding.
+Overall, $\mathcal{E}_0$ maintains strong control quality, and future work will focus on improving its visual–language grounding to enhance task understanding. \textbf{Further details are provided in the section \ref{sec:vlabench_detailed} of the appendix.}